Vladimirirr/HowVueWorksSealeded/src/ReactiveSystemWithEffect.md

   }
   /**
    * run its effect and try to get the latest value
-   * make itself as current watcher when getting
+   * make itself as current watcher when getting to begin the dependencies collecting */ get() {
-   */
-  get() {
     currentWatcher.push(this)